 To help identify the type of sponsor who would be ideal for your podcast, consider the audience you are speaking to and what type of product or service may improve their life.

 Looking for a more grassroots way of earning income from your podcast?
 Patreon is a great option to explore!

 With a Patreon subscription donation model, you can offer rewards for different tiers of donations, along with premium content like bonus patron-only episodes!

 As the ancient proverb says, the money is in the list!
 If you have an audience of listeners and website visitors, build an e-mail list and send updates with new episodes and other valuable content.

-Before you can make a cent from your podcast, you will need an audience, and building an audience takes time.
+Before you can make a cent from your podcast, you will need an audience.
+Building an audience takes patience and time.
 If you already had a sizeable following on social media or elsewhere before starting a podcast, that’s a big help!
 But no matter the platform, building a following is an uphill battle.